noec764/erpnext/docs/dooks/crm/customer.md

 ### Contacts and Addresses

-[Contacts and Addresses](/dooks/crm/contact.md) in Dooks are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers
+[Contacts and Addresses](/dokie/crm/contact.md) in Dokie are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers

 Thus we may have identical Customer Names that are uniquely identified by the ID.
 Since the email address is not part of the